-The First Command Financial Behaviors Index (FBI) assesses trends among U.S. military service members and the general population.* The FBI tracks financial behaviors, along with the intentions and attitudes of these two populations.
-One of our main survey topics over the past several years has been sequestration.
-See survey results below, and for more detailed information visit Bridging the Sequestration Gap.
+The First Command Financial Behaviors Index (FBI) assesses trends among U.S. military service members and the general population. * The FBI tracks financial behaviors, along with the intentions and attitudes of these two populations.

-The First Command Financial Behaviors Index® reveals that four out of five military families who work with a financial advisor contributed to savings during the third quarter.
+The First Command Financial Behaviors Index® reveals that military families who work with a financial coach save and invest more than their DIY counterparts.

 To read more, visit the First Command News & Media page.